 Unlike many schools, Great Valley does not focus on test prep.

-“We’re really committed to putting kids first in that regard and in instruction that is meaningful and that test results will comes as a byproduct,” said principal Russel Howell.
+“We’re really committed to putting kids first in that regard and in instruction that is meaningful, and that test results will comes as a byproduct,” said principal Russell Howell.

 In its first year, the school’s Academic Performance Index was 800, considered the long-term performance target for California public schools.
 The maximum API is 1,000.

 “We’re all about intrinsic motivators, but we’re also all about real-world experience,” Howell said.
 “Each student has a job in the classroom.”